 Because students must declare majors when applying, and switching majors once enrolled is not encouraged, SLO has what is termed by some as an ‘upside down curriculum.’
 From day one students take a combination of major courses along with general education courses.
 While unusual, it does better position students to apply to internships, or join undergraduate research projects, well before the end of their sophomore year.

 SLO is by no means a small school; its total undergraduate population is 21,300 (and will be expanding over the next years according to expansion plans well underway).
 Yet, it somehow manages to maintain a small, close-knit ambience.
 Though this might be attributed to the town atmosphere that pervades San Luis Obispo, SLO keeps its class sizes manageable: over 70% of classes contain 20-49 students.
 Moreover, most classes are taught by professors (not teacher assistants) who are known to be intelligent, accessible, helpful, and personable.

 While all this sounds like a utopia, SLO does have its shortcomings.
 Registration is known to be challenging.
 One student remarked that the system changes every couple of years making the process even more frustrating.
 Additionally, after freshman year, many students live off campus and commute to campus by auto: parking is expensive and scarce.

 If you can contend with some of the downsides, the upsides are enormous.
-One other upside is that every student must finish his or her major with a student project, an ample capstone that applies all elements of the major.
+One other upside is that every student must finish his or her major with a Senior project, an ample capstone that applies all elements of the major.
 From this caldron of creativity has come ‘Jamba Juice.’
 SLO just keeps learning by doing.
 You might want to join in.